 Residents granted the accommodation of an ESA in university housing are subject to the following obligations, in addition to any other university rule or regulation not specifically related to ESA.
 The resident owner of an ESA must:

-- Keep the emotional support animal in the student’s assigned university housing room or apartment.
+- Keep the emotional support animal in the student’s assigned university housing room

 An ESA must be contained within the resident’s assigned individual living accommodations except to the extent the resident is taking the ESA out of university housing to a relief area or off university property.
 ESAs are not permitted in any university facility other than the university housing room or apartment the resident is assigned including, but not limited to, administrative buildings, classrooms, university housing meeting rooms, dining areas, health centers, recreational facilities and laundry or other common areas.

 - Keep the emotional support animal under control.

 The ESA must be properly housed and restrained or otherwise under the control of the resident owner at all times.
 Resident owners must be mindful of their ESAs interaction with other university housing occupants (e.g., excessive sniffing, jumping or other unwanted contact with other individuals).
 No resident owner may permit the ESA to roam loose or run at large on university property.
 If an ESA is found running at large, the ESA is subject to capture, confinement and removal from university housing or university property.
 The resident owner is responsible for ensuring that the ESA is contained, as appropriate, when the resident is not present.